Evyatar108/dhcs192/README.md

 [Dont Feed The Dark](https://www.royalroad.com/fiction/6245/dont-feed-the-dark) web novel we get the following [graph](dont-feed-the-dark.html)
-(Download it to your computer and run it locally using your webbrowser)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.